-HACSM is allowed to inspect HACSM-owned properties to determine HQS compliance.
-HACSM is not required to submit inspection reports for HACSM-owned or affiliated properties to the HUD Field Office.
-In order to ensure the impartiality of the inspections conducted at HACSM owned or affiliated properties, HACSM has established that the inspections are not conducted by staff that work at or oversee the property.
-All HQS inspections are conducted by one of the following: 1) The HACSM Leasing Team, HQS certified inspectors, 2) A Section 8, HQS certified specialist, or 3) An agency that is contracted by HACSM to conduct HQS inspections.
+This activity allows HACSM to inspect HACSM-owned or affiliated properties to determine HQS compliance.
+This activity also eliminates the requirement that inspection reports for HACSM-owned or affiliated properties must be submitted to the HUD Field Office.
+In order to ensure impartiality, staff that work at or oversee the property will not be assigned these inspections.
+Instead, the inspections are conducted by one of the following: 1) The HACSM Leasing Team, HQS certified inspectors, 2) A Section

+8, HQS certified specialist, or 3) An agency that is contracted by HACSM to conduct HQS inspections.
 In addition to the above, all current properties within this activity also have low-income tax credits from the State of California, which also require annual property inspections from an independent source.